Arbel, GardaWorld Assessment expert at JobTestPrep.

 Dula M., Pre-board Screening Officer

-Once you pass both assessments, you'll move on to the interview process:
+Once you pass both assessments, you'll move on to the pre-board screening officer interview:

-Such questions are designed to learn more about your motivation to work at the company and about your general aptitude for the position.
+Most GardaWorld pre-board screening officer interview questions are designed to learn more about your motivation to work at the company, your general attitude toward the position, and your values and personal capabilities.
 Interviewers might ask you the following questions:

-To create a favorable impression at these interviews, it is essential to familiarize yourself with the company and its goals, as well as with the specificity of the job you wish to get.
+To create a favorable impression, it is essential to familiarize yourself with the company and its goals, as well as with the specificity of the job you wish to get.
+When hiring airport pre-board security officers, Gardaworld looks for the following qualities and values:

 Pre-board screening officers are part of aviation security.
 The major task of pre-board screeners is to conduct a reliable security check of passengers and their luggage to ensure that no threatening goods are brought onboard the aircraft.